Maya-Gonzalez/git-example2/README.md

 ![git status](https://static.javatpoint.com/tutorial/git/images/git-status2.png)
 ### Pushing Changes
 Once changes are committed they are reflected to the local repository, but  do not yet update to the remote repository.
-For our changes to be seen by others through a platform such as GitHub, we need t$
+For our changes to be seen by others through a platform such as GitHub, we need to 'push' our changes.
 `> git push`

 ### Commiting Changes